GovTechSG/ship-hats-overview/tools-faq.md

   </details>
  <details>
   <summary>5.
 When do I purchase a Dedicated iOS or Android add-on?</summary><br>
 If you wish to avoid queueing, you can subscribe to Dedicated iOS and Android add-on.
-Public officers can refer to the [pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx).
+Public officers can refer to the <a href="https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx">pricing</a>.
   </details>

  <details>
   <summary>6.
 How do I provision the mobile and desktop browser Test Farm?</summary><br>

-Agencies are required to raise a [service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to request access to the Test Farm.
+Agencies are required to raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11">service request</a> to request access to the Test Farm.

   </details>